Data Analysis for International Relations

 First semester, Second semester

-Data Analysis for International Relations allows students to learn fundamental skills and several advanced research methods to analyze quantitative data.
+Data Analysis for International Relations allows students to learn fundamental skills and several basic and advanced research methods to analyze quantitative data.
 The course considers both the analytical logic of the methods and their practical application using statistical software.
 It provides students with the analyst capabilities commonly demanded in jobs that require understanding and performing quantitative data analysis.
+Students enrolled in the course do not need to have a previous background on statistical or quantitative knowledge.

 Students start learning about the creation and management of datasets, various descriptive statistical analyses, and the computation and interpretation of significance tests.
-The course continues with basic and advanced OLS regression analysis, logistic regression for binary outcomes, factor analysis, and longitudinal analysis.
+The course continues with basic and advanced OLS regression analysis, logistic regression for binary outcomes and factor analysis.

-The course consists of nine class sessions of two hours each held in a computer lab.
-Classes consider the explanation of the course concepts and analytical tools and their practice using statistical software to solve exercises.
-Handouts of course notes will be distributed, which should be complemented with the class explanations and some specific pages of the reference bibliography.
+The course consists of 12 class sessions of two hours each, held in a computer lab.
+The class sessions present the explanation of the concepts and analytical tools considered in the course and their practical application using statistical software.
+Handouts of course notes will be distributed in class.
+These highly facilitate the understanding and progress of all students along the course, regardless of their initial competence level.
+Students need to complement the handouts attending the class explanations and consulting specific pages of the reference bibliography.

-The evaluation of students is based on a take-home exercise that considers the different topics learned during the course, as well as on their active class participation (answering questions and solving class exercises).
-The final grade results from the combination of these two components according to the following percentages: take-home exercise (80%); active class participation (20%)
+The evaluation of students is based on on their active class participation and a take-home exercise that considers the different topics learned during the course.
+The take-home exercise can be completed along the semester and will be submitted at the end of the course.
+The final grade combines the two evaluation components according to these percentages: take-home exercise (80%); active class participation (20%).